pfefferle/mycroft-mark2-wyoming-satellite/README.md

 # Tutorial with Mycroft Mark II

-This tutorial should work for almost any Raspberry Pi and USB microphone.
+This tutorial should work for your Mycroft Mark II or Dev Kit.
 Audio enhancements and local wake word detection may require a 64-bit operating system, however.
-Use your Mycroft Mark II (or Dev Kit) as Wyoming Satellite for Home Assistant.

 **This is a draft that might be merged into the [Wyoming Protocol repo](https://github.com/rhasspy/wyoming-satellite/tree/master/docs).**